Koredotcom/docs/docs/xo/apis/automation/rate-limit.md

 # Rate Limits

 The Platform enforces rolling rate limits to restrict the number of API requests a user, application, or service can make within a dynamic timeframe.
-It helps to prevent any single user or service from consuming disproportionate resources that could degrade the service for others.
+It helps prevent a single user or service from consuming disproportionate resources that could degrade the service for others.

-The requests are checked against both the 60-second and 1-hour limits.
-An application can continue to send requests as long as it doesn't exceed either limit.
-Once the 1-hour limit is breached, further requests are denied, regardless of whether it complies with the 60-second limit.
-Once the rate limit is reached, subsequent requests fail with the following error message: “_Rate limit for this API has been reached.
-Please try again after some time._”
+Requests are monitored against both 60-second and 1-hour limits.
+As long as neither limit is exceeded, the application can continue making requests.
+However, if the one-hour limit is breached, all further requests are blocked, even if the sixty-second limit is still within bounds.

+When a rate limit is exceeded, subsequent requests will fail, with an error message displayed for the specific limit that was violated as follows:

+* **Minute-based Limit**: “_You've exceeded the per-minute rate limit.
+Please wait for sometime before retrying_.”

+* **Hour-based Limit**: “_You've exceeded the hourly rate limit.
+Please wait for sometime before retrying_.”

+Limit-specific error messages provide Analytics API users with clear and precise information about which exact rate limit was exceeded.
+This clarity helps users better understand the restrictions and adjust their API request strategies accordingly.

 ## API Rate Limit Matrix